Skip to Content

 Hughes says their Power Watchdog is the most advanced RV electrical system protection on the market, and it’s easy to see why once you set it up and start using it.
 Here’s how it works:

-With the EPO (Emergency Power Off) models like the one we have (the one we’re linking to above), the Watchdog constantly monitors park power.
+With the EPO (Emergency Power Off) models, such as the one we have (the one we’re linking to above), the Watchdog constantly monitors park power.
 If potentially harmful conditions are detected, the Watchdog will automatically cut power to the RV.

 You can also pair the unit with your smartphone and see how much power your RV is drawing.
 You could even turn off all power-consuming devices and appliances in your rig and then turn them on one at a time to see how much power each item is drawing.
 It’s a great way to perform a “power audit” on your rig before upgrading to lithium batteries or adding solar to your RV, so you can properly plan the size of both systems.